bagmalamas/SC-IoMT-Auth/README.md

 The Logging SC is for storing the Logs of every action made by the users and link them with their id's accordingly

-The code is well described
+The code is well commented